Firefighter’s advice: 5 ways Santa can steer clear of the law

 With the war on Santa in full swing, here’s some humble advice to keep the jolly guy from running afoul with the law and curmudgeonly neighbors

 It seems every holiday a fire department somewhere runs amuck.
-You recall last year a fire department got in trouble for putting up a billboard with a holiday greeting for the residents.
+In 2016, a fire department got in trouble for putting up a billboard with a holiday greeting for the residents.

-Now has come the ultimate.
-Santa himself has been pulled over for making too much noise.
+And, then, the ultimate crime was committed: Santa himself was pulled over for making too much noise.
 Yes, it seems the local life savers in Virginia Beach, Virginia were making too much noise with their darn siren while transporting Santa.

 Santa was touring a neighborhood atop a fire truck when police, responding to complaints of the never-ending, ear-shattering noise, stopped the holiday outing.

 As you know, I am a big fan of this.
 I’ve babbled on about this holiday tradition before.
 There is nothing better to get in the holiday spirit than seeing the chubby guy on a fire truck handing out candy canes.

 This is the America I know.
 I couldn’t wait every year for that Saturday in December when Santa turned down our street sitting atop the twin booster reels on a Ward LaFrance Ambassador.